h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 Here we can see what we discover on the **Group Disparity** table.
 For example, when looking at the **False Positive Rate Disparity**, we see that it has been marked as **False**: no fairness.
 In particular, note the new row named **All**; this row is **True** or **False**. **True** if its column values are all **True** and **False** when one of the column's values is **False**.

 With the above in mind, we can see that we will have different instances of disparity among the **Female** and **Male** classes when the thresholds reflect the fourth fifths rule or any other higher threshold approximating fairness(0% disparity).
-Therefore, next time the model is rebuilt with the above new insight, such instances of disparity observe above will not be present on the new model only if the identify warmful feature is removed.
+Therefore, next time the model is rebuilt with the above new insight, such instances of disparity observe above will not be present on the new model only if the identify warmful feature is removed(Though sometimes, it can be introduced in other forms, for example, through a different feature).

 And what we have done with the **SEX** feature above can be done for every single attribute used on the model.
 Such a single analysis on each feature can make the process of rebuilding models easier.
 Easier, in terms of approximating a model to fairness every time, we rebuilt the model while keeping in mind what has been learned in the previous iteration.
 And in this iteration, we have learned that Driverless AI should not use the **SEX** feature in the iteration.